-The Transition cups we tested are made of stainless steel, plastic, and silicone parts.
-Many of the cups are made completely out of plastic, but most offered a combination of materials.
-The Editors' Choice winner, Pura Kiki, was a combination of eco-healthy materials with a silicone spout and stainless steel body.
+The Transition cups we tested are made of stainless steel, plastic, and silicone components.
+Many of the cups have all plastic parts, but most offer a mix of materials.
+The Editors' Choice winner, Pura Kiki, was a made from eco-healthy materials, using silicone for the spout and stainless steel for the body.
 The materials used in a sippy cup can impact cup longevity, and parent's ability to keep them clean.
-The materials can potentially influence baby's health, so it is important to understand the benefits and drawbacks to each type of material.
+The materials used can also potentially influence baby's health, so it is important to fully understand the pros and cons of each different material.

-There is some evidence that suggests that the nutrients of breast milk may "cling" to the insides of the steel container.
+There is some proof that proposes the nutrients of breast milk may "cling" to the interior of the steel container.
 This is definitely something to consider if you plan to use the cup primarily for feeding.
 However, stainless steel is potentially still the best option for leak-proof cups for health, and this potential clinging (the jury is still out)is still not a deal breaker in our book.
 In addition, an insulated steel cup can help prevent the milk from spoiling.

-Steel is a better option, in our opinion, than containers that can potentially leach chemicals.
+We believe that steel is a better option than containers that can potentially leach chemicals.
 But stainless steel is heavier than plastic, especially if insulated, and some babies may have trouble holding cups made from steel.
 This might be something to consider if your baby has special needs or limitations.
 Stainless steel is a great, healthy alternative to plastics.
 It is also eco-friendly and durable so babies can use the cups for years to come.
-The Editors' Choice winner, and the Top Pick for insulated, Thermos Foogo Phase 1 Insulated, were both steel cups, proving that steel has what it takes to be a great cup material.
+The Editors' Choice winner and the Top Pick for insulated, Thermos Foogo Phase 1 Insulated, were both steel cups, proving that steel has what it takes to be a great cup material.

-Gerber Graduates Sip & Smile, which eared a 3rd place spot in our tests.
-Plastic cups come in various body styles and colors, and their budget friendly prices make losing them tolerable.
+Gerber Graduates Sip & Smile, which earned a 3rd place spot in our tests.
+Plastic cups come in various body styles and colors, and their budget-friendly prices make losing them tolerable.
 However, plastic has some potential eco-health concerns to be aware of when choosing which transition cup is best for your baby.